All 5 books, Edward Tufte paperback $180

 - dhh: David Heinemeier Hansson, creator of Ruby on Rails

 - aaronsw: Aaron Swartz.
-Helped write the RDF specification while in middle school and wrote the RSS specificaton
+Helped write the RDF specification while in middle school and wrote the RSS specificaton before college.

-more prone to the worst public behavior when they go anonymous.
+I think there is a general sense on the Internet that young people in particular favor anonymity and are also more prone to the worst public behavior when they go anonymous.
 I wonder to what extent this is at least partially a function of self-preservation: the young know they're young.

 -- Niels Olson (email)